How to Disable XMLRPC.PHP in WordPress

 The XML-RPC was created for WordPress website communication with external systems and applications.
-But due to its functionality means authentication process different security issues have occurred which means hackers can easily attack on your WordPress website.
+But due to its functionality means the authentication process, different security issues have occurred, which means hackers can easily attack your WordPress website.

-But now current APIs help you to communicate with external systems & Application, in which they are using a token for authentication instead of using username and password.
-Now you can disable the xmlrcp.php in wordpress file for safe communication, just you need to follow the above methods to disable the XML-RCP, by disabling it you will improve the level of your website security.
+But now, current APIs help you communicate with external systems & Applications, which use a token for authentication instead of a username and password.
+Now you can disable the xmlrcp.php in WordPress files for safe communication; you just need to follow the above methods to disable the XML-RCP.
+By disabling it, you will improve the level of your website security.

 Not using LoginPress yet?
 What are you waiting for?